Microsoft/IntuneDocs/intune/certificates-symantec-configure.md

 ## Create a Trusted Certificate Profile

 The PKCS Certificates deployed for Intune managed devices must be chained with a Trusted Root Certificate.
-This requires you to create an Intune Trusted Certificate Profile with the root certificate obtained from the Symantec CA.
+This requires you to create an Intune Trusted Certificate Profile with the root certificate obtained from the DigiCert CA.

-1. Get a Trusted Root Certificate from the Symantec CA:
+1. Get a Trusted Root Certificate from the DigiCert CA:

     a.
-Logon to Symantec CA Admin portal.
+Logon to DigiCert CA Admin portal.

     b.
 Click Manage CAs from Tasks: